-- goodwill and intangible assets; - deferred tax assets (DTA) that rely on future profitability and do not arise from temporary differences (e.g. DTA on tax losses carried forward); - expected losses exceeding total credit risk adjustments (the shortfall reserve) for positions weighted according to IRB approaches; - net assets deriving from defined benefit plans; - exposures for which it is decided to opt for deduction rather than a 1.250% weighting among RWA; - CET1 instruments of financial sector entities where the institution does not have a significant investment (deducted for the amount exceeding the threshold envisaged in the regulations); - deferred tax assets (DTA) that rely on future profitability and arise from temporary differences (deducted for the amount exceeding thresholds envisaged in the regulations);
+- goodwill, intangible assets and residual intangible assets; - deferred tax assets (DTA) associated with future income not deriving from temporary differences (e.g. DTA on losses carried forward); - expected losses exceeding total adjustments (the shortfall reserve) for positions weighted according to IRB approaches; - net assets deriving from defined benefit plans; - exposures for which it is decided to opt for deduction rather than a 1.250% weighting among RWA; - minor investments in CET1 instruments issued by companies operating in the financial sector (less the amount exceeding the deductible envisaged in the regulations); - deferred tax assets (DTA) that depend upon future income and which derive from temporary differences (less the amount exceeding the deductible envisaged in the regulations);

-CET1 instruments of financial sector entities where the institution has a significant investment (deducted for the amount exceeding thresholds envisaged in the regulations).
+significant investments in CET1 instruments issued by companies operating in the financial sector (less the amount exceeding the deductible envisaged in the regulations).

-In general, the Additional Tier 1 (AT1) capital category includes equity instruments other than ordinary shares (which are eligible for Common Equity) and which meet the regulatory requirements for inclusion in that level of own funds (e.g. savings shares).
+In general, the Additional Tier 1 Capital (AT1) category includes equity instruments other than ordinary shares (which are eligible for Common Equity) and which meet the regulatory requirements for inclusion in that level of own funds (e.g. savings shares).